+PART I

+MANA AGEMENT COMPANY

+1. Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Vienna

+2. Investment funds managed by the company

+3. Management

+4. Supervisory board

+5. Other main positions of the members of management and the supervisory board .
+4

+6. Share capital

+7. Remuneration policy

+8. The management company has transferred the following activities to third parties .
+5

+PART II

-PART I 4 MANA AGEMENT COMPANY 1.
-Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Vienna 2.
-Investment funds managed by the company .
-4 3.
-Management 4.
-Supervisory board 5.
-Other main positions of the members of management and the supervisory board .
-4 6.
-Share capital .
-4 7.
-Remuneration policy 8.
-The management company has transferred the following activities to third parties .
-5 PART I 16 INVES TMENT FUND .
-6 1.
-Name of the investment fund .
-6 2.
-Date of establishment and duration, where limited .
-6 3.
-Office where the fund regulations and the periodic reports may be obtained .
-6 3 а.
-Distribution restriction .
-6 3 b.
-"FATCA" status .
-6 4.
-Brief details of tax regulations applicable for the investment fund which are of significance for unitholder ers.
-Notice on withholding-tax liability for income and capital gains earned by unitholders from the investment fu .
-6 5.
-Cut-off date for accounting and frequency and form of distribution .
-9 6.
-Name of the auditor 10 7.
-Type and main characteristics of the units 10 8.
-Stock exchanges or markets on which the units are listed or traded 13 9.
+INVES TMENT FUND

+1. Name of the investment fund

+2. Date of establishment and duration, where limited

+3. Office where the fund regulations and the periodic reports may be obtained .
+6

+3 a.
+Distribution restriction

+3 b.
+"FATCA" status

+4. Brief details of tax regulations applicable for the investment fund which are of significance for unitholded ∍rs.

+Notice on withholding-tax liability for income and capital gains earned by unitholders from the investment fu

+5. Cut-off date for accounting and frequency and form of distribution 6.
+Name of the auditor .
+9 7.
+Type and main characteristics of the units 8.
+Stock exchanges or markets on which the units are listed or traded 12 9.
 Methods and terms of issue and/or sale of units 13 10.
-Methods and terms for the redemption and payment of units and circumstances under which these may be suspended 11.
-Calculation of the units' sale, issue, payment and redemption prices 14 12.
-Rules for the determination and appropriation of income 13.
-Description of the investment fund's investment goals, including its financial goals (e.g. capital or inco me growth), investment policy (e.g. specialization in terms of geographical or economic areas), possi ble investment policy restrictions and techniques and instruments or borrowing powers during the management the investment fund 13.1.
-Investment goal and investment policy 13.2.
-Techniques and instruments of investment policy 18 14.
-Risk profile for the fund 15.
-Method, level and calculation of the remuneration payable to the management company, the custod bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to management company, the custodian bank/depositary or third parties by the investment fund 16.
+Methods and terms for the redemption and payment of units and circumstances under which these may 11 suspended 11.
+12. Calculation of the units' sale, issue, payment and redemption prices 13.
+Rules for the determination and appropriation of income 13 13.
+Description of the investment totals investment goals, including its financial goals (e.g. capital of inco me Ll- growth), investment policy (e.g. specialization in terms of geographical or economic areas), possi DIE investment policy restrictions and techniques and instruments or borrowing powers during the management the investment fund 1 4 13.1.
+Investment goal and investment policy 13.1.
+Techniques and instruments of investment policy 17 14.
+Risk profile for the fund 1/ 22 15.
+Method, level and calculation of the remuneration payable to the management company, the custodi 13. bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to tha management company, the custodian bank/depositary or third parties by the investment fund 27 16.
 External consultants or investment advisers 17.
-Measures implemented for payments to the unitholders, repurchasing or redemption of units and distribut of information concerning the investment fund 31 18.
-Further information for the investor 32 19.
-Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown those payable by the unitholder and those payable out of the investment fund's asset portfolio PART I Π CUSTO DDIAN BANK/DEPOSITARY 37 1.
-Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possi ble conflicts of interest.
-2. Description of all custodian functions transferred by the custodian bank/depositary, list of agents and s ub- agents and conflicts of interest which may arise from this transfer of tasks 38 3.
-Declaration that the investors will receive, upon request, the most recent version of the information specified Part III, items 1 and 2 PART I V IONAL INFORMATION 1.
+Measures implemented for payments to the unitholders, repurchasing or redemption of units and distributi 17. of information concerning the investment fund 18.
+Further information for the investor Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown 17. those payable by the unitholder and those payable out of the investment fund's asset portfolio PART II DDIAN BANK/DEPOSITARY Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possi conflicts of interest 2.
+Description of all custodian functions transferred by the custodian bank/depositary, list of agents and s ub agents and conflicts of interest which may arise from this transfer of tasks 37 3.
+Declaration that the investors will receive, upon request, the most recent version of the information specified l in Part III, items 1 and 2 PART I V ADDITI IONAL INFORMATION 38 1.
 Complaints 2.
 Conflicts of interest 3.
-Principles of the voting policy at shareholders' meetings 4.
-Optimal execution of trading decisions IDIX 1.
-Enviromental and/or social characteristics 2.
-Fund regulations 3.
-Conflict of interest policy 1 /
+Principles of the voting policy at shareholders' meetings 38 4.
+Optimal execution of trading decisions 38 APPEN IDIX 41 1.
+Environmental and/or social characteristicsFehler!
+Textmarke nicht definie 2.
+Fund regulations 52 3.
+Conflict of interest policy